bparanj/crystal/security/patching.md

    This indicates that the project is compatible with Ruby version 2.7.2.

 5. Check the project's `Gemfile.lock`:
-   The `Gemfile.lock` file contains the exact versions of all the gems used in the project, including Rails.
+   The `Gemfile.lock` file contains the exact versions of all the gems used in the project,  Rails.
 Open the `Gemfile.lock` file and look for the `rails` gem entry.
 It will specify the exact version of Rails used in the project.
 For example:
    ```
    rails (6.1.3)
    ```